ehowey/gatsby-starter-stripemart/README.md

 🎉🎉Congrats!
 You now have a basic e-commerce store up and running using the latest and greatest in Jamstack tech!
 Deploy that greatness!

+## Deployment

+- Double check CORS origins when you deploy, you will likely need to make sure they are setup correctly
+- Don't forget to set all those `.env` variables correctly in Netlify
+- Stripe webhook secrets for production are going to be different than what you are running locally when testing, make sure you update them!
+- Keep those API keys safe!
+Make sure you don't check those into git.

+## Cart validation and security

+The main cart validation is handled on the backend by Stripe.
+All payments are handled securely by Stripe.
+If the product price passed from the frontend to Stripe and the price listed in the backend with SANITY do not match then the transaction will not be approved.
+There are some other basic checks that also happen before a purchase is completed, e.g. is there enough stock, is the shipping calculated correctly, is shipping actually enabled.

+I have also included some basic validation on the frontend, e.g. if you select a stock of "-5" if will show an error.
+It also checks the stock number against the quantity selected, try selecting a quantity above the current listed stock and you will also see an error.

+Most of this happens in `web/netlify/functions/handle-checkout.ts` and `web/netlify/functions/handle-purchase.ts` which are Netlify serverless functions.

 ## Store settings

 The following store settings area available in Site Settings > Store Settings.
 These allow for configuration of some Stripe settings.
 If you want to manually update the Stripe checkout settings see the file in `web/netlify/functions/handle-checkout.ts`.